RomanPilyushin/Mind/Design Patterns.md

 Transform one interface to another that suite to client
 ## Behavioral

+- **Use Cases**: When objects need to communicate or the logic needs separation from the calling code.
 ### Observer

 Notify Subs about changes
 Use Subscription model

+HealthBar (SRP) changes health, not Player
+Player doest care who subscribes

+All classes ISubject or IObserver
+Player implements ISubject (Attach calls Observer, Detach, Notify triggers (for each calls) all Observers) HealthBar implements IObserver (void HealthChanged)

 ### Strategy